Chaklader/SignalSyncPro/papers/Rule_Based_Control_DEV.md

 Bus arrives exactly when new P1 starts ✓
 ```

+When P1 has been green for 30 seconds or more, any bus signal triggers a P2 cycle.
+The 15s cycle time matches the 15s
+warning window exactly, ensuring the bus arrives at the start of the new P1 phase.

 ###### Controller Check Point: G = 29s

 At P1 green time G = 29s, controller checks: